DevanB/xstate-examples/trivia-game-react/README.md

 npm install && npm t
 ```

-This will install dependencies and run tests to verify not issues
+This will install dependencies and run tests to verify no issues

 2. Start the application by executing: